— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 January 27, 2022

-- Jinsong Huang (UNC), “Metal Halide Perovskites for Radiation Detection”.
+- Prof. Jinsong Huang (UNC), “Metal Halide Perovskites for Radiation Detection”.

 Abstract: Metal halide perovskites are increasingly explored for radiation detection after their booming in solar cells applications.
 Their unique defect properties, which are found to be critical in contributing to the very high efficiency solar cells from the very defective films, can also be utilized for light or charge conversion and collection processes in radiation detectors.
 In this talk, I will brief the understanding and advance in metal halide perovskites as room temperature semiconductor detectors, scintillators, as well as photodetectors that convert radiation quanta into electric signal in direct or indirect modes.
 Perovskite materials of single crystals, polycrystalline films, and nanoparticles will be covered which address different challenges of radiation detection.